 The Company leases most of its manufacturing and office space under operating leases.
 The Company entered into non-cancelable operating lease agreements for its United States manufacturing and office facilities and maintains equipment under non-cancelable operating leases in Germany.
 The Company's principal administrative and production facilities are located in Fremont, California, in a 51,289 square foot building.
 The term of the Company's current lease commenced on April 1, 2008 and ends on June 30, 2015.
 The Company has an option to extend the lease for an additional period at rates to be determined.
-The Company's facility in Japan is located in Tokyo in a 4,294 square foot building under a cancellable lease whose term commenced on October 1, 2007 and ends on September 30, 2013.
+The Company's facility in Japan is located in Tokyo in a 4,294 square foot building under a cancellable lease whose term commenced on October 1, 2007 and was cancelled on June 30, 2013.
+The Company moved its facility in Japan to a 418 square foot office in Tokyo under a cancellable lease which expires in June, 2016.
+The Company also maintains a 568 square foot warehouse in Yamanashi under a lease which expires in September, 2013.
 The Company leases a sales and support office in Utting, Germany.
-The lease, which began February 1, 1992 and expires on January 31, 2014, contains an automatic twelve months renewal, at rates to be determined, if no notice is given prior to six months from expiry.
+The lease, which began February 1, 1992 and expires on January 31, 2015, contains an automatic twelve months renewal, at rates to be determined, if no notice is given prior to six months from expiry.
 Under the lease agreements, the Company is responsible for payments of utilities, taxes and insurance.